Hands-On Fundraising

 Mail works even better when it’s part of an overall plan.
 Use it with email, social media, a good website and donation page – and even the phone if you can manage it.

-Email is good for up to the minute news.
+Email is good for up-to-the-minute news.
 It can be personalized easily.
 And you can track opens and clicks.
 Great information to have!

 But direct mail can be held in your hand.
 It can be pinned to the fridge, or left on top of the stack of bills.
 It can feel so much more personal.
 And it’s still doing the heavy lifting!